OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-16.md

 ## 2 Chronicles 16:6

-Then King Asa brought all Judah, and they carried away the stones of Ramah and its timber with which Baasha had been building, and with them he fortified Geba and Mizpah.
+King Asa then gathered all Judah, and they took away the stones of Ramah and its timber with which Baasha had been building, and with these materials he fortified Geba and Mizpah.

 ---